kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md

 ### §93.345   VFR outbound procedures for fringe airports.

-\(a\) A pilot may depart from a fringe airport as defined in §93.335 without filing a flight plan or communicating with Air Traffic Control, unless requested, provided:
+\(a\) A pilot may depart from a fringe airport as defined in [[Volume 2/F Air traffic and general operating rules/0093 Special air traffic rules.md#§93.335   Definitions.|§93.335]] without filing a flight plan or communicating with Air Traffic Control, unless requested, provided:

 \(1\) The aircraft's transponder transmits code 1205;